spotlightishere/calmuxd/README.md

 1. Check out this repository
 2. If you have not already, `direnv allow` to enter the Nix-provided development environment.
 (Alternatively, run `nix shell` directly.)
-3. Make tweaks as necessary.
+3. Make tweaks as necessary, running `cargo clippy` throughout to assist with style.
 4. Ensure you have run `cargo fmt` for Rust changes.
 If Nix-related files have been modified, similarly perform `nix fmt`.